Tudor Paint

 We waited over two years to paint it, focusing on the inside first.
 I don’t regret doing so, because we spent countless hours inside those walls, but I always felt myself apologizing for the exterior.

-When we purchased our yellow and brown Tudor, I felt that same feeling in my gut.
-Seeing an exterior that needed so much work, I was immediately overwhelmed every time I entered our home.
-We decided to do it a little different this time, painting the exterior first.
+When we purchased our yellow and brown Tudor, I was overwhelmed.
+Seeing an exterior that needed so much work, I was immediately anxious every time I entered our home.

 Taking care of the exterior issues and painting it to a pristine and neutral color palette set the tone for inside our home – similar to an invitation.
 It lets guests know what to expect on the inside and creates a sense of calm from the outside in.